Arrowsmith Community Justice Society

 Justice Model

 Restorative justice is an alternate framework for the Criminal Justice System that is rapidly gaining acceptance and support throughout British Columbia and Canada.
 It’s a philosophical framework which has been proposed as an alternative to the current way of thinking about crime and criminal justice.
 Restorative justice emphasizes how crime harms relationships in the context of community.
 Crime is viewed as a violation of the victim and the community, not as a violation of the state.
-The restorative justice model makes the offender accountable to the victim and the community.
-Accountability for offenders is defined in terms of taking responsibility for actions and repairing the harm caused to the victim and the community.
-It provides for immediate, active participation by the victim, the offender, and the community in the process of repairing the fabric of community peace.

 CONTACT